NoRedInk/ruby-style-guide/README.md

 * <a name="consistent-multi-line-chains"></a>
     Adopt a consistent multi-line method chaining style.
-There are two popular styles in the Ruby community, both of which are considered good - leading `.` (Option A) and trailing `.` (Option B).
+There are two popular styles in the Ruby community, both of which are considered
+    good:  leading `.` (Option A) and trailing `.` (Option B).
 <sup>[[link](#consistent-multi-line-chains)]</sup>

   * **(Option A)** When continuing a chained method invocation on another line keep the `.` on the second line.

     ```Ruby
-    # bad - need to consult first line to understand second line
+    # bad:  need to consult first line to understand second line
     one.two.three.
       four

-    # good - it's immediately clear what's going on the second line
+    # good:  it's immediately clear what's going on the second line
     one.two.three
       .four
     ```